TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

 The binary file contains all the geometric and instancing data of a scene with a strict ordering.
 It does not contain textures or ascii headers.
+Binary data is stored in little endian (native on x86_64).

 The high level structure is